Church History & Renewal

 Introduction

-While touring the district of Caesarea Philippi, Jesus asked his disciples about his identity.
-After the others fumbled through their responses, Simon son of Jonah correctly declared, "You are the Messiah, the Son of the living God" (Matt.
+While traveling through the district of Caesarea Philippi, Jesus asked his disciples about his identity.
+After the others struggled to answer, Simon, son of Jonah, correctly declared, "You are the Messiah, the Son of the living God" (Matt.
 16:16).
-Jesus was so impressed with his declaration that he called Simon "Peter" (Greek: Petros; G4074) and elected him to be the "rock" (Greek: petra; G4073) of his church, which will outlast the forces of wickedness (v.
-18).
-This is the first passage in the New Testament that hints at the theological study of the church, or ecclesiology.
-This article delves into early church history as a template for church renewal and restoring "first-century faith."
+Jesus was so impressed that he gave Simon the name "Peter" (Greek: Petros, G4074) and appointed him as the "rock" (Greek: petra, G4073) of his church, which will withstand all forces of evil (Matt.
+16:18).
+This passage is the first in the New Testament to hint at the theological study of the church, or ecclesiology.
+This article examines early church history as a guide for church renewal and the restoration of "first-century faith."

-Following Peter's confession, the early church laid its foundation in recognizing Jesus as the Messiah, the Son of the living God.
-This pivotal moment not only established Peter as a leader among the disciples but also laid the groundwork for the formation and growth of the Christian community.
-As the church spread throughout the Roman Empire in the following centuries, it encountered numerous challenges, including persecution, doctrinal controversies, and cultural opposition.
-However, the steadfast commitment of early Christians to the teachings of Jesus and the principles of the gospel enabled the church to endure and thrive amidst adversity.
-By studying the faith and practices of these early believers, Christians today gain valuable insights into navigating the complexities of the modern world while remaining faithful to the timeless truths of the Christian faith.
-Through a renewed focus on the foundational principles of discipleship, community, and mission, today's church can find inspiration and guidance in the rich legacy of its early beginnings.
+After Peter's confession, the early church built its foundation on recognizing Jesus as the Messiah, the Son of the living God.
+This moment not only established Peter as a leader among the disciples but also set the stage for the growth of the Christian community.
+As the church spread across the Roman Empire, it faced many challenges, including persecution, doctrinal disputes, and cultural opposition.
+Yet the dedication of early Christians to Jesus' teachings and the gospel allowed the church to endure and flourish.
+By studying the faith and practices of these first believers, Christians today can learn how to navigate the modern world while remaining faithful to timeless truths.
+Today's church can draw inspiration and guidance from this rich legacy in discipleship, community, and mission.

 Why the First Century?

-Since the discovery of the Dead Sea Scrolls in the mid-twentieth century, biblical scholars and Christian theologians have significantly reexamined nearly all their prior assumptions.
-This event also coincided with the end of World War II, after the public realized that Nazi Germany killed approximately six-million Jews throughout Europe.
-The finding of the Dead Sea Scrolls and the Holocaust moved scholars and theologians to jettison the layers of research that caused them to overlook much of the first-century contexts of Jesus and the gospel accounts (see "Auschwitz & Biblical Studies").
-For nearly all Western Christians—Roman Catholics and Protestants alike—the doctrine of supersessionism was the main casualty of this new outlook.
+Since the discovery of the Dead Sea Scrolls in the mid-twentieth century, biblical scholars and Christian theologians have reevaluated many of their previous assumptions.
+This discovery came soon after World War II, when the world learned that Nazi Germany had killed about six million Jews across Europe.
+Both the Dead Sea Scrolls and the Holocaust prompted scholars to discard layers of research that had caused them to overlook the first-century contexts of Jesus and the gospel accounts (see "Auschwitz & Biblical Studies").
+For most Western Christians—both Roman Catholics and Protestants—the doctrine of supersessionism became one of the main ideas challenged by this new perspective.

-Supersessionism is the notion that the church supersedes the role of ethnic Israel as God's chosen people (see "Israel: Election & Identity").
-However, many Christians reconsidered this doctrine out of "Holocaust guilt," their consciences pricked by centuries of antisemitism that culminated in the industrial murder of Jews.
-Inherent in this guilt was the realization that Jesus and his original disciples were Jewish.
-Suddenly, he was no longer a mighty European king wearing a gold crown and purple robes but a humble Jewish tradesman who lived among the working class.
-Christians now sought to find the "historical Jesus" in the pages of the New Testament.
-They even started dialogues with Jewish scholars and rabbis to learn the perspectives they missed in nearly two thousand years of prejudice.
-The critical facet many Christians neglected was the presence of first-century customs and ideas that still affect Judaism today.
+Supersessionism is the idea that the church has replaced ethnic Israel as God's chosen people (see "Israel: Election & Identity").
+Many Christians reconsidered this doctrine out of "Holocaust guilt," burdened by centuries of antisemitism that culminated in the industrial murder of Jews.
+This guilt awakened a new awareness: Jesus and his original disciples were Jewish.
+People no longer pictured him as a mighty European king in gold and purple but as a humble Jewish tradesman living among ordinary people.
+Christians studied the "historical Jesus" in the New Testament and consulted Jewish scholars and rabbis to recover perspectives they had overlooked for nearly two thousand years.
+They also examined first-century customs and ideas that still shape Judaism today.

 In the beginning, the church was a fellowship of men and women centering on the living Christ.
 They had a personal and vital relationship with the Lord, and it transformed their lives and the world around them.
 Then the church moved to Greece, where it became a philosophy.
-Then it moved to Rome, where it became an institution.
-Then it moved to Europe, where it became a culture.
-Now it has moved to America, where it has become an enterprise (Dunnam & Moore, pp. 31–32; Larson, p.
+Then, it moved to Rome, where it became an institution.
+Next, it moved to Europe, where it became a culture.
+Finally, it moved to America, where it has become an enterprise (Dunnam, pp. 31–32; Larson, p.
 50).

 A Galilean Fellowship

-The Holy Spirit inaugurated the church on Pentecost when each apostle received various spiritual gifts and testified about their faith in Christ.
-Simon Peter delivered a powerful sermon to many Jews from the Mediterranean and the Near East.
-As a result, the earliest disciples of Jesus met in fellowship and shared their belongings in common (see Acts 2).
-Although this pattern was short-lived, they set a precedent for shared meals and giving for the church to keep long into the future.
-The disciples started preaching to their fellow Jews immediately after Pentecost, fifty days after Jesus' resurrection (see Acts 1-2).
-They initially described their christocentric movement as "the Way" (see Acts 9:2; 18:25-26; 19:9, 23; 22:4), which was probably derived from Jesus' assertion, "I am the way and the truth and the life" (John 14:6).
-Because no mortal could ever speak infallibly.
-Neither could they guarantee eternal life; the disciples naturally identified themselves as "the Way" toward the truth and life of Jesus.
-In other words, salvation in Christ is a continuous journey toward finding God's kingdom.
+The Holy Spirit began the church on Pentecost, giving each apostle spiritual gifts and inspiring them to witness boldly to Christ.
+The apostle Peter preached a powerful sermon to many Jews from the Mediterranean and the Near East.
+As a result, the earliest disciples met in fellowship and shared their belongings (Acts 2).
+Although this practice lasted only a short time, it set a precedent for shared meals and giving that the church would continue for generations.
+The disciples began preaching to other Jews immediately after Pentecost, fifty days after Jesus' resurrection (Acts 1–2).
+They initially called their movement "the Way" (Acts 9:2, 18:25–26, 19:9, 23, 22:4), likely based on Jesus' words, "I am the way and the truth and the life" (John 14:6).
+Because no human could speak infallibly or guarantee eternal life, the disciples described themselves as "the Way" to the truth and life of Jesus.
+In other words, salvation in Christ is a continuous journey toward God's kingdom.

-The breaking of bread was the most unifying practice in the first-century church.
-Jesus instructed his followers to remember his death and resurrection in the partaking of bread and wine, which signified his body and blood (see Luke 22:19; 1 Cor.
+Breaking bread was the most unifying practice in the first-century church.
+Jesus instructed his followers to remember his death and resurrection in the partaking of bread and wine, which signified his body and blood (Luke 22:19; 1 Cor.
 11:24).
-The disciples whom Christ met on the road to Emmaus only recognized him once he broke bread for a shared meal; not when they were walking with him (see Luke 24:13-35).
+The disciples whom Christ met on the road to Emmaus only recognized him once he broke bread for a shared meal; not when they were walking with him (Luke 24:13–35).
 However, Jesus did not drink wine near Emmaus but only ate bread.
-This is because he vowed during his final supper before death that he would never again drink wine until God's kingdom arrived (see Mark 14:25).
-Likewise, he taught his disciples about this kingdom in a series of parables, in which marriage banquets were the central theme (see Matt.
-22:1-14; 24:42-51; 25:1-13; Mark 13:34-37; Luke 12:35-48; 14:7-24).
-The marriage dinner was an eschatological sign of God's kingdom, and the love feasts the early church shared also represented its joy for a final victory with Christ.
-The wedding meal at Cana, where Jesus turned water into wine (see John 2:1-12), also foreshadowed the church's meeting with him on the last day.
-So when Paul of Tarsus noticed how the wealthier members used the love feasts to exploit the poorer ones, he rebuked them harshly for abusing God's image (see 1 Cor.
-11:17-22).
-By this time, the Way had moved from its center in Jerusalem to all of Galilee, Judea, Phoenicia, and Samaria (see Acts 9:31; 15:3).
+He vowed during his final supper before death that he would never again drink wine until God's kingdom arrived (Mark 14:25).
+Likewise, he taught his disciples about this kingdom in a series of parables, in which marriage banquets were the central theme (Matt.
+22:1–14, 24:42–51, 25:1–13; Mark 13:34–37; Luke 12:35–48, 14:7–24).
+The marriage dinner was a symbolic sign of God's kingdom, and the love feasts the early church shared also represented its joy in anticipation of a final victory with Christ.
+The wedding meal at Cana, where Jesus turned water into wine (John 2:1–12), also foreshadowed the church's meeting with him on the last day.
+So when the apostle Paul observed how the wealthier members exploited the poorer ones through the love feasts, he rebuked them harshly for abusing God's image (1 Cor.
+11:17–22).
+By this time, the Way had moved from its center in Jerusalem to all of Galilee, Judea, Phoenicia, and Samaria (Acts 9:31, 15:3).

 The church as a fellowship was not without its leaders.
-When the Jewish members of the Way, under the direction of Simon Peter, contested the Gentiles who sided with Paul, they went to Jerusalem to meet with James.
-At the council that met around AD 50, James oversaw the debate between the two apostles and presented his resolution based on the Law of Moses' guidelines for foreigners living in Israel (see Acts 15; Lev.
-17-18).
-James headed the Council of Jerusalem as a bishop (Greek: episkopos; G1985, "overseer").
-As Jesus' brother, he held much authority even among the twelve apostles (see Gal.
-1:18-19), mainly because he stayed in Israel's holiest city to lead the church there.
-However, most of the bishops in the first century were local, looking over a network of home gatherings (see Acts 20:28).
-Whenever the New Testament writers used the word "church" (Greek: ekklēsia; G1577; "called out"), they included all of the Christians who lived in a given city.
+When the Jewish members of the Way, under Peter's direction, contested the Gentiles who sided with Paul, they went to Jerusalem to meet with James.
+At the council that met around AD 50, James oversaw the debate between the two apostles and presented his resolution based on the guidelines for foreigners living in Israel as outlined in the Law of Moses (Acts 15; cf. Lev.
+17–18).
+James headed the Council of Jerusalem as a bishop (Greek: episkopos, G1985, "overseer").
+As Jesus' brother, he held considerable authority, even among the twelve apostles (Gal.
+1:18–19), primarily because he remained in Israel's holiest city to lead the church there.
+However, most of the bishops in the first century were local, looking over a network of home gatherings (Acts 20:28).
+Whenever the New Testament writers used the word "church" (Greek: ekklēsia, G1577, "called out"), they included all of the Christians who lived in a given city.

-For this reason, Paul addressed his letters to the "church at Corinth," the "church at Ephesus," the "church at Colossae," etc. The ekklēsia, in this context, was simply a gathering of believers in Christ.
-Moreover, the apostles knew that for the overall church to survive, they needed to appoint elders in each local congregation who would preserve the Way for future generations (see Acts 14:23; Titus 1:5).
-The deacon (Greek: diakonos, G1249; "server") helped the bishops and elders with the everyday concerns of individual believers (see 1 Tim.
-3:8-13).
+For this reason, Paul addressed his letters to the "church at Corinth," the "church at Ephesus," the "church at Colossae," and so on.
+In this context, the ekklēsia was simply a gathering of believers in Christ.
+Moreover, the apostles knew that for the overall church to survive, they needed to appoint elders in each local congregation who would preserve the Way for future generations (Acts 14:23; Titus 1:5).
+The deacon (Greek: diakonos, G1249, "server") helped the bishops and elders with the everyday concerns of individual believers (1 Tim.
+3:8–13).
 Thus, the first-century church established a threefold pattern: bishop, elder, and deacon.
 However, these were functions rather than hierarchical positions.
-Jesus expressly forbids the apostles from seeking rank in God's kingdom (see Matt.
-20:26; Mark 10:43), and even Paul routinely downplayed his apostolic role in finding churches (see 1 Cor.
+Jesus expressly forbids the apostles from seeking rank in God's kingdom (Matt.
+20:26; Mark 10:43), and even Paul routinely downplayed his apostolic role in finding churches (1 Cor.
 9).
-He also described a fivefold ministry of apostles, prophets, evangelists, pastors, and teachers (cf. Eph.
+He also described a fivefold ministry of apostles, prophets, evangelists, pastors, and teachers (Eph.
 4:11).

-At the close of the first century, John contacted the seven churches of Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia, and Laodicea (see Rev. 1:11).
-The number seven in Judaism represents completion, fulfillment, and perfection because God created the world in six days and rested on the seventh.
+At the close of the first century, John addressed the seven churches of Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia, and Laodicea (Rev. 1:11).
+The number seven in Judaism represents completion, fulfillment, and perfection, as God created the world in six days and rested on the seventh.
 Therefore, the seven churches in Revelation illustrated the common church for all time and space (see "A Saga of Seven Churches").
-Jesus told each of his disciples to stay the course and repent as soon as they err.
-He was the cornerstone upon which the prophets and the apostles—the foundation and the pillars—built the church of God on the "rock" of Peter's confession (see Eph.
-2:19-21; Gal.
-2:9; Matt.
+Jesus told each of his disciples to stay the course and repent as soon as they fell into error.
+He was the cornerstone upon which the prophets and the apostles—the foundation and the pillars—built the church of God on the "rock" of Peter's confession (Eph.
+2:19–21; Gal.
+2:9; cf. Matt.
 16:18).
 In other words, Christ laid out the template for his people to follow well into the future.

 A Greco-Roman Philosophy & Institution

-Formulating the Trinity was the hallmark of the church's movement into Greece and Rome.
-From the second to the eighth centuries, the five "apostolic" churches of Jerusalem, Antioch, Rome, Alexandria, and Constantinople met at six ecumenical councils to narrow down what all Christians should believe about the Father, the Son, and the Holy Spirit.
-All these cities began in the Roman Empire until the eastern side developed into the Byzantine Empire around 330.
-The metropolitan bishop—a hierarchical post that evolved in the second century—from each of the five cities governed the church together, often meeting to ensure an institutional orthodoxy.
-The Greek-speaking bishops were more concerned with the intricacy of language, assuming they knew better than their Latin-speaking peers simply because the New Testament authors used Greek.
+Formulating the doctrine of the Trinity marked the church's expansion into Greece and Rome.
+Between the second and eighth centuries, the five "apostolic" churches of Jerusalem, Antioch, Rome, Alexandria, and Constantinople held six ecumenical councils to agree on what all Christians should believe about the Father, the Son, and the Holy Spirit.
+All five cities originated within the Roman Empire, although the eastern part of the empire evolved into the Byzantine Empire around AD 330.
+Metropolitan bishops—a hierarchical office that emerged in the second century—governed the church alongside each city and met regularly to maintain institutional orthodoxy.
+Greek-speaking bishops focused on the nuances of language, often assuming they understood Scripture better than their Latin-speaking peers simply because the New Testament authors wrote in Greek.

-Conversely, the Latin bishops wanted to govern the church through jurisprudence, with close ties between the bishop of Rome and the emperor following the Edict of Milan in 313.
-So when the Greek and Latin bishops met at the councils of Nicaea, Chalcedon, Ephesus, and Constantinople, their attempts to work together were tenuous at best.
-The Latins wanted quick resolutions to justify the increasing power of Rome's bishop, while the Greeks were not afraid of tedious deliberation over technical language.
-In the doctrine of the Trinity, for example, the pentarchy of churches took nearly two hundred years to agree on the term homoousios (G3674, G3776, "of one essence") to explain the bond of the Father and the Son (see "Trinity: Jewish & Gentile Views").
+By contrast, the Latin bishops sought to govern the church through law, maintaining close ties between the bishop of Rome and the emperor following the Edict of Milan in 313.
+When Greek and Latin bishops met at the councils of Nicaea, Chalcedon, Ephesus, and Constantinople, their cooperation proved fragile.
+The Latins pressed for swift decisions to strengthen the authority of the bishop of Rome, while the Greeks took time to debate technical language.
+For example, in defining the doctrine of the Trinity, the five leading churches took nearly two hundred years to agree on the term homoousios (G3674 / G3776, "of one essence") to describe the bond between the Father and the Son (see "Trinity: Jewish & Gentile Views").

 A European Culture

-The Great Schism of 1054 marked the church's expansion further into Europe when the Greek and Latin bishops mutually excommunicated each other.
-The first branch chose the name Orthodox, while the second preferred Catholic.
-They split Europe nearly in half, with the Latins taking the West and the Byzantines leaving with the East.
-Typically, each side kept to themselves, although regions such as the Balkan Peninsula often proved to be tinderboxes of conflict due to their mutual occupation.
-The only difference between the modern ethnicities of Bosnian, Croat, and Serb is the former state religion of their past alliances with the Ottomans, Romans, or Byzantines, respectively.
-Because of the Ottoman—and, by extension, Islamic—threat against the Byzantines, Rome often enjoyed the unchecked rule of the continent until the Greek missionaries Cyril (c.
+The Great Schism of 1054 marked another stage in the church's expansion into Europe, as Greek and Latin bishops excommunicated one another.
+The Greek branch adopted the name Orthodox, while the Latin branch took the name Catholic.
+They split Europe nearly in half, with the Latins in the west and the Byzantines in the east.
+Each side usually stayed separate, though areas like the Balkans became flashpoints of conflict due to overlapping influence.
+The modern ethnic differences among Bosnians, Croats, and Serbs reflect their former state religions, shaped by alliances with the Ottoman, Roman, or Byzantine Empires.
+Because the Ottomans—and by extension, Islam—threatened the Byzantines, Rome often exercised unchecked control in Europe until Byzantine missionaries Cyril (c.
 827–869) and Methodius (c.
 815–884) converted the Slavs.
-From that point forward, the Byzantines would no longer be the critical Orthodox menace but the rugged and ominous Russians—the "third Rome."
+After that, the Byzantines ceased to be the primary Orthodox power, and the Russians rose as the new Orthodox stronghold—the "third Rome."

 An American Enterprise